Daniel Farke’s Tactics Used for Leeds: What Went Wrong in the Premier League?

 Typically, as they did last season, Leeds will begin building up from the back, using the central defensive pairing as ball-playing defenders.

-Usually, one of the central midfielders will drop down to pick up the ball while the central defender who is not in possession will remain in close proximity.
+Usually, one of the central midfielders will drop back to pick up the ball, while the central defender not in possession will remain in close proximity.

 Leeds in Attack

 When building up, the wide full-backs will advance, putting the opposition under pressure.
-Cleverly, this means that, at least, one central defender will also move down to compensate for their movements.
+Cleverly, this means that at least one central defender will also move down to compensate for their teammates’ movements.

-Most of the players in Leeds’s starting line-up are quite comfortable on the ball and able to switch positions or smartly play between the lines.
+Most of the players in Leeds’s starting line-up are quite comfortable on the ball and can switch positions or play smartly between the lines.
 Now, naturally, this is easier done against an opponent in the Championship, but Farke is sticking to his guns.

-The objective of most attacking plays is to progress the ball in wider areas and create numerical superiority here.
+The objective of most attacking plays is to advance the ball into wider areas and create numerical superiority there.
 Dominic Calvert-Lewin or Piroe are the team’s main attacking threats, both relying on their ability to win aerial duels and find space in a crowded box.

 Who are your fantasy football picks?